-Payroll by credit card has emerged as a smart way to earn points while paying for your employees.
+You can; payroll by credit card has emerged as a smart way to earn points while paying for your employees.
 It's simple - employees get paid while the employers rack up reward points while incurring a fee on each transaction (2% to 2.75%).

-A fee of 2.75% on charges is going to reduce the potential gains on most credit card reward points.
+A fee of 2.75% on charges will reduce the potential gains on most credit card reward points.

 This will instantly reduce the transaction fee by $750 or 27%.
 Essentially, on a $100,000 transaction, the transaction fee is $2,000 and the Aeroplan points accumulated amount to 125,000 or 1.6 cents per Aeroplan ($2,000 / 125,000 aeroplan).

 Now, what can 125,000 points get you?

-The answer: 5 long haul flights in Canada and Continental USA.
+The answer: 5 long haul flights in Canada and Continental USA!
 Depending on where you fly, the return varies.

 For example, the average price of round trips between Vancouver to Toronto is about $550.
-Multiply that by five, and it will cost $2,750, or a 37.5% return on the transaction fee cost ($750 / $2,000 transaction fee).
+Multiply that by five, which will cost $2,750, or a 37.5% return on the transaction fee ($750 / $2,000 transaction fee).

 The answer: 2 long haul business class flights and 1 long haul economy class flight in Canada and Continental USA.
 With the average business class flight costing $3,000, the total cost for the three tickets would be $6,500 or 325% return on the initial $2,000 transaction fee.

-Rewarding your top employee with a pair of tickets to Las Vegas will add a certain flair to your office culture while likely costing you less than actually paying for them out of pocket.
+Rewarding your top employee with a pair of tickets to Las Vegas will add a certain flair to your office culture while costing you less than actually paying for them out of pocket.